Collision (Lost)

 "Collision" is the 33rd episode of Lost and the eighth episode of the second season.
 The episode was directed by Stephen Williams, and written by Javier Grillo-Marxuach and Leonard Dick.
 It first aired on November 23, 2005, on ABC.
 The character of Ana Lucia Cortez is featured in the episode's flashbacks.

 Plot

 Flashbacks

 Ana Lucia is a police officer in the Los Angeles Police Department, who was shot by a burglary suspect.
 After recovering, she has trouble dealing with the stress of the job.
 When she learns that the suspect who shot her, Jason McCormick, has been caught and has confessed, and all she needs to do is identify him, she takes a look, but says, "It's not him," and he is released.
-She then follows him herself, and confronts him in a lonely parking lot.
+She then follows him herself, and confronts him in an empty parking lot.
 When she calls his name, he asks, "I know you?" at which point she states, "I was pregnant," shoots him three times in the chest and then proceeds to shoot him three times again in the head.